ColorCoded Labs

 Extra Bold Bold Regular

-The brand's existing typographic voice was Helvetica Now Display — a clean, confident sans-serif.
-I extended it into a responsive digital type scale, defining hierarchy for the web-specific contexts the original print-oriented guidelines didn't cover: navigation, form elements, metadata, stat displays, and the dense curriculum sections on course pages.
+The brand's existing voice, extended into a responsive digital type scale covering the contexts the print-oriented guidelines never did: navigation, forms, metadata, stat displays, and dense curriculum sections.

-The company is called ColorCoded Labs, but nothing in the identity actually did anything color-coded.
-On the homepage hero, I assigned each letter of the headline a different color from the brand palette — and added a subtle interaction that cycles the letters through the palette on hover.
-It's a small moment that delivers on the brand's own name: the first thing a visitor reads on the site is literally color-coded.
-The concept stopped being a description and started being an experience.
+The homepage hero assigns each letter of the headline a color from the brand palette, with a subtle interaction cycling letters through the palette on hover.
+The first thing a visitor reads on the site is literally color-coded.
+The concept stopped being a description and became an experience.

 Convincing a client with a deliberately vibrant brand that less color would make the brand stronger required trust.
 The argument: when every color is shouting, none of them signal anything.
-By pulling brand color back to 10% of the interface, every appearance of brand color could mean something — and every CTA, every product marker, every key moment gained real visual weight.
+Pulling brand color back to 10% of the interface gave every CTA, every program marker, and every key moment real visual weight.

-A brand language only works if the team can maintain it.
-I built the CMS so the rules of the language — color assignment, component patterns, visibility logic — were baked into the content model itself.
+The system also had to survive the team operating it.
+I built the CMS so the language's rules, color assignment, component patterns, and visibility logic live in the content model itself.
 When the team adds a new course, they pick a color; the system handles the rest.
 The brand stays consistent because the infrastructure enforces it.

 Applying the Language